JusticeRage/freedomfighting/README.md

 automatically delete itself.
 Please bear in mind that you won't have any opportunity to receive error messages from the application.
 You are encouraged to try deleting the logs once before spawning the demon to make sure that the arguments you specified are correct.
+If you are in a shell with no TTY, the script will not be able to detect when the session ends.
+You will be notified that the logs will be deleted in 60 seconds, and that you should log out before then (or risk creating more entries after the script has run).

 ### Sample output:
 ```